 Regardless of how you store them, I highly recommend that you pop them in the microwave for about 10 seconds to warm them up and make the chocolate all ooey gooey again.Print

 These low carb chocolate chip cookies are guaranteed to make everyone happy.
 Double chocolate keto cookies feature dark chocolate and sugar free Lilly’s chocolate chips.
 They won’t fall apart and are perfectly moist and chewy.
-They’re also sugar free and gluten free keto chocolate chip cookies!
+They’re also sugar free, sweetened with monk fruit, and gluten free keto chocolate chip cookies!

 - 1 stick salted butter